MAY 19 - 29, 2017

-We’ve already posted blogs about how walking produces amazing health benefits.
-And, as most people know, it’s a good way to lose weight.
+We’ve already posted other blog articles about how walking produces amazing health benefits.
+And, as most people know, walking is a good way to lose weight.

-However, I stumbled upon a great article in the June 2012 issue of More Magazine that really adds a new dimension to the discussion.
+However, I stumbled upon a great article about walking in an issue of More Magazine that really adds a new dimension to the discussion.
 Its amazing new point of view?
 Walk faster.

 That doesn’t sound earth-shattering, does it?
 But from my point of view, it really is.

-The article by Michelle Stanten challenges the notion that walking is a moderate workout and says it can be a high-intensity exercise for burning more calories than running.
+The original article article by Michelle Stanten (no longer available online) challenges the notion that walking is a moderate workout and says it can be a high-intensity exercise for burning more calories than running.